Improve your business one process at a time

 The three roles you play as a small business owner

 When you first start out you need to be always doing the work to get paid.
 However, as the business begins to grow, you begin juggling more and more balls and eventually you begin to drop some.
 As the balls begin to drop you become stressed and find yourself running from fire to fire with no end in sight.
-Working on your business is about avoiding this stress.
-Having clear processes in place will allow you to hire additional help but still ensure a quality product or service is being delivered.
+Working on your business is about minimizing the ongoing firefighting.
+Having clear processes in place will allow you to hire additional help while ensuring a quality product or service is being delivered.

 Don't get stuck as the Chief Everything Officer always putting out fires